digipolisantwerp/serviceagents_aspnetcore_deprecated/readme.md

 Port | The port for the service agent. | ""
-Scheme | The scheme of the url for the service agent. | "https" UseGlobalApiKey | A Boolean to indicate to use the globally defined api key for authentication. | false ApiKey | The locally defined api key for authentication. | ""
+Scheme | The scheme of the url for the service agent. | "https" UseGlobalApiKey | A Boolean to indicate to use the globally defined api key for authentication. | false ApiKey | The locally defined api key for authentication. | "" ApiKeyHeaderName | The string used as header name for the api key. | "ApiKey"

 The settings without default are mandatory!
 All the url parts form the basic url for the service agent: {scheme}://{host}:{port}/{path}/